 A great proportion of our work is with and for the SEND community, whether that be with very young children, older children and young people with learning and/or physical disabilities and vulnerable adults.

 The positive effect of movement on physical health and mental wellbeing is widely recognised however movement also mirrors the neurological organisation of the brain and has a close relationship with global development.
 Therefore techniques that include rhythmic and sensory work, imitation, sequencing, repetition and complex movement patterns support both neurotypical and neurodiverse individuals.

-MovementWorks DDM® Specialist School Programme has been successfully delivered to a wide range of students with specific needs including those with ASD, SLD and PMLD.
+MovementWorks Specialist Programme has been successfully delivered to a wide range of students with specific needs including those with ASD, SLD and PMLD.

-- Marjorie McClure Specialist School.
-Observations from Bromley Council
+Marjorie McClure Specialist School - Read the Observations from Bromley Council:

 MovementWorks is committed to ongoing, evidence-based research.
 Results from our research studies are available to view below: